 On 1 March 2023 we will be implementing revised import conditions for dogs and cats.
 See more about changes to rabies virus requirements for live dog and cat imports.

 If you intend to import cats, dogs or frozen canine semen into Australia you must comply with our import conditions.

 We provide step-by-step guides to help you understand the import requirements.
 You can find links to these guides under each country group.
 Use them as a guide only.
 Your import permit will contain the definitive import conditions.

 If your country of export does not appear in the list of Group 1, 2, or 3 countries, you’ll need to move your animal to a Group 2 or 3 country and prepare them using the step-by-step guide for that approved country.
 From 1 March 2023 the non-approved via Group 2 or 3 country pathway will no longer be available for the import of cats and dogs to Australia.

 If you intend to bring cats and dogs into Norfolk Island from New Zealand, you will need to comply with:

 - Norfolk Island Regional Council animal importation requirements

-- conditions set by the Department of Agriculture and Water Resources to manage biosecurity risks.
+- conditions set by the Department of Agriculture, Fisheries and Forestry to manage biosecurity risks.